RobSka17/IndividualProject/readme.md

 Welcome to the readme for the 'Cyraz: War of Realms' card search and deck building app!
 This app was developed in Ubuntu 16.04 and is hosted on a Google Cloud virtual instance.
-The app comes with the option of manually following the instructions below or using the appropriate intaller.
+The app comes with the option of manually following the instructions below or using the setup file associated with your desired setup method.

 -- PRE-REQUISITES --